-If you have savings, find out what interest rate you are getting by contacting your bank or building society.
-Chances are, you could get more.
+If you have savings, find out what interest rate you are getting by contacting your bank or building society or by checking your account statement.
+Chances are, you could get more, especially if you haven’t looked at it in a while.

 Even the smallest increase in your interest rate can make a difference, especially if you have a large amount of money saved up.